dory1318/CV/README.md

 ## Dora Kemeny

+I am known as a patient, empathic and happy person who is open to the world and not afraid of the unknown.
+When I face challenges, I do not panic but try to find a solution either as a member of a team or by myself.
+I like to study, improve my skills and widen my knowledge, getting to know different cultures.
+One of my hobbies is language learning; the more language I speak, the more the world opens up for me.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills